jschaedl/iban-validation/README.md

 ### Unit Testing

 All pull requests must be accompanied by passing unit tests.
-This repository uses phpunit and Composer.
+This repository uses PHPUnit and Composer.
 You must run `composer --dev install` to install this package's dependencies.
 You can run the tests via:

 ```sh